-Ventimiglia, the last town on the Italian Riviera before crossing the French border is one of our favourite destinations in northern Italy.
-It’s a treasure trove of Ligurian coastline with its beautiful history, stunning beaches, open-air market, and stunning gardens.
+Ventimiglia, the last town on the Italian Riviera before crossing the French border is one of our favorite destinations in northern Italy.
+It’s a treasure trove of the Ligurian coastline with its beautiful history, stunning beaches, open-air market, and stunning gardens.

 These are five facts about the beautiful town of Capri on the Italian Riviera that you might not have known.
 Also, there are reasons to plan your trip. ).